-- Consider keeping two separate duck flocks – a male flock and a female flock
+- If things get really bad, consider keeping two separate duck flocks – a male flock and a female flock

 Will my drake always be like this?

 The good news is no, he won’t always be like this.
 Ducks in captivity can live for 10 years or more.
-The older they get, the less testosterone they will have and their drive will get less.
+The older they get, the less testosterone they will have, and their drive will get less.
 The worst time will be his first mating season as a fully mature drake.
-Mating season for domestic ducks in the northern hemisphere usually begins around mid February and eases around July.
+Mating season for domestic ducks in the northern hemisphere usually begins around mid-February and ends around mid-July.
 His first season he will be full of youthful energy and the drive to reproduce.

 Other drake concerns – aggression

 While mating questions are the ones I get most, drakes can also sometimes be aggressive.
-In the poultry keeping world, drakes tend to be more tame than some of the other males (roosters, ganders, and turkey toms are usually the more aggressive poultry), but that doesn’t mean they don’t get aggressive.
-Especially during mating season when their hormones are raging they can get protective of their food, their space, their females.
+In the poultry keeping world, drakes tend to be more tame than some of the other males.
+Roosters, ganders, and turkey toms are usually the more aggressive poultry.
+But that doesn’t mean drakes don’t get aggressive.
+Especially during mating season when their hormones are raging, they can get protective of their food, their space, and their females.
 Sometimes they take that aggression out on their human caretakers, other animals, or even on the female ducks.

 If he is getting aggressive with the female ducks outside of a mating context, it’s time to separate him.
 Give him his own space until he calms down.

 Just like people, all ducks are different.
 Some handle the hormones and stresses of duck life with ease, and others get stressed out, scared, and defensive.
 Nearly all aggression towards human caretakers can be traced to dominance.
 He is trying to assert his dominance and show everyone that he is in charge, to show off how big and strong he is.